Winston Smith (Nineteen Eighty-Four): Love as rebellion

-Gorman Beauchamp argued that Winston's struggle is a re-enactment of Adam's disobedience against God, which is embodied in the state, and this represents the psychological battle between the individual and society proposed by Sigmund Freud.
-In Nineteen Eighty-Four, the figure head of the state is Big Brother and within Oceania's utopian concept of society all must love and serve him by exclaiming "I love Big Brother".
-Winston rebels even before engaging in an affair with Julia, due to his hatred of Big Brother.
-In order to control the population, the Party works to abolish all sexual relations, except for the procreation of children, so that no love exists except for love of Big Brother.
-Beauchamp commented that when Winston fully rebels against the Party with Julia, she is comparable with Eve luring him to sin against God.
+Winston's struggle against the Party was considered by Gorman Beauchamp to be a re-enactment of Adam's disobedience against God, as embodied in the state, and a representation of the psychological battle between the individual and society proposed by Sigmund Freud.
+The figurehead of Big Brother is the subject of adoration whereby the individual exclaims "I love Big Brother".
+Winston begins to rebel through his hatred of Big Brother.
+The Party's abolishment of recreational sex ensures that no love exists except for love of the leader.
+Beauchamp comments that Winston's affair with Julia is comparable with Eve luring him to sin against God.
 Winston's love for Julia is itself a rebellion and must be destroyed by the Party.
 Orwell writes that their lovemaking is "a blow struck against the Party.
 It was a political act".
-Winston initially believes that the state cannot destroy their love because it is impenetrable but O'Brien demonstrates the contrary during his torture.
+Winston initially believes that the state cannot destroy their love because it is impenetrable but is eventually shown the contrary during his torture.
 When asked by O'Brien if there is anything left of his humanity that has not been degraded, Winston replies "I have not betrayed Julia".
-O'Brien understands that Winston can only love Big Brother completely once his love for Julia has been expelled.
-Winston's terrifying experience finally ends with him betraying her by shouting "Do it to Julia!" to save himself.
-Beauchamp noted that after being released from prison, Winston is devoid of personality and upon encountering Julia, feels no love for her, signifying that disobedience against the state is now extinct.
+O'Brien understands that Winston can only love Big Brother completely once his love for Julia has been extinguished.
+Winston finally betrays her under torture by shouting "Do it to Julia!".
+After his release, Winston feels no love for her, signifying the end of his disobedience.